darwino/darwino-documentation/UI Libraries/VIEW - View Grid Customization.md

 ## Adding extra rows
 That migh seems strange at the begining, but it is useful to display totalization and other extra data calculated out of the data in the grid.
+Everytime the ViewGrid reads data from the server, it gives to the developer an opportunity to process the entries and, eventually, insert or remove rows (filter)
+This is done using the `processEntries` property.

 See: `ByState.jsx` for the totalization of the male and female entries